G52-73951X7 - Laptop MSI - Free user manual and instructions

 4 Fan Power Connectors

 The fan power connectors support system cooling fan with +12V .
 The CPU FAN supports Smart FAN function.
-When connect the wire to the connectors, always take note that the red wire is the positive and should be connected to the +12V , the black wire is Ground and should be connected to GND.
+When connecting the wire to the connectors, always take note that the red wire is the positive and should be connected to the +12V , the black wire is Ground and should be connected to GND.
 If the mainboard has a System Hardware Monitor chipset on-board, you must use a specially designed fan with speed sensor to take advantage of the fan control.

 CPU FAN